 Refinance From An Existing Physician Loan

 If you already have a physician loan, refinancing can be a viable option.
-If you’ve paid off some debt, built equity and increased your income, you may be in a great position to refinance into a conventional loan and save.
+If you’ve paid off some debt, built equity and increased your income, you may be in a great position to refinance into a conventional loan.

 If your physician loan is an ARM, you could also consider switching to a fixed-rate loan if you’re able to get a lower rate.
-You might also consider refinancing to a shorter loan, which would increase your monthly payments but allow you to pay off your home much faster and avoid accruing too much additional interest.
+You might also consider refinancing to a shorter loan, which would increase your monthly loan payments but allow you to pay off your home much faster and avoid accruing too much additional interest.

-If you’ve built equity in your home and have more money than you started your loan with, keep in mind that refinancing to a conventional mortgage is your best bet.
-Refinancing into a new physician loan may get you a better deal than you had before, but conventional mortgages can offer more security and potentially less interest at this stage of your home payments.
+If you’ve built equity in your home and have more money than you started your loan with, refinancing to a conventional mortgage may be your best bet.
+Refinancing into a new physician loan may get you a better deal than you had before, but conventional mortgages can offer more security and potentially less interest at this stage of your mortgage payments.

-The Bottom Line: Find The Right Alternative For You
+The Bottom Line: Is A Physician Loan Right For You?

-Physician loans can be a great choice for new doctors looking to buy a home, but you should always explore all your options to make sure you’re getting the best deal.
+Physician loans can be a great choice for new doctors looking to buy a home.
+However, you should explore all of yourfinancing options to make sure you’re getting the best deal on a home purchase.

 Home Buying - 9-minute read